mxstbr/mxstbr.com/src/pages/thoughts/inertia.md

 </div>

-I have found this to be a helpful mental model over the past years.
 The higher the inertia of a decision, the more time I need to spend on it.
 The lower the inertia of a decision, the less time I should spend on it.
 For example:

 - Choosing a framework has high inertia: switching to a different framework would mean rewriting large parts of my app, so I consider my choice carefully.
 (I [learned that the hard way](/thoughts/tech-choice-regrets-at-spectrum))
-- Choosing a `_.defaults` method has little inertia: switching between lodash's and underscore's implementation takes less than a minute, so I simply make any choice and move on.
+- Choosing a `_.defaults` method has little inertia: switching between lodash's and underscore's implementation takes less than a minute, so I quickly install either one and move on.

-I now always consider the inertia of a decision beforehand and act accordingly.
-I don't want to waste time on irrelevant decisions or rush important ones.
+I now always consider the inertia of my decisions beforehand and act accordingly.
+I don't want to waste time on reversible decisions or rush important ones.

 <Lesson title="Lesson 1" body="Consider the inertia of your decisions and spend your time accordingly." />

-I noticed that I often spend too much time on decisions with low inertia.
-Particularly in teams people can feel like they have to add their two cents for every choice.
+I noticed specifically that I often spend more time than I should on low inertia decisions.
+Particularly in teams it can feel like everyone always has to add their two cents.

-This is counterproductive, as it's usually faster to undo a low inertia decision than to think about it!
-I now decide these quickly rather than thinking long and hard what the best option is.
-This applies particularly to startups, who have to keep moving.
+This is very counterproductive, as it's faster to undo a low inertia decision than to think about and/or debate it.
+Now, as soon as I realise I'm looking at a low inertia decision I make an immediate gut call and move on.

 <Lesson title="Lesson 2" body="Always keep moving.
 Bias towards action." />